 In this step, you can select what item types you want to show in Yodiz.
-This is the most vital step as it classifies what Jira items will appear as which item type in Yodiz.
+This is the most vital step as it classifies what Jira items will appear in Yodiz as which item type.
 Mapping is quite customizable.

 You can select same item type against many Jira Item types.
 Once you have made your desired selections under mapping screen, click on the Use Mapping option.

 Limitation Notice: Only Jira Sub-Task can be mapped to Yodiz Task.

 Once you are done mapping, you will be shown a list of Projects from Jira.
 You can click on the “Start Import” button given to each project.
 Only one Project can be imported at a time.
 You can import another project once you are done importing the first one.